PDF Download: Irrigated Agriculture

 Farmers always want to improve water-use efficiency and minimize water losses.
-In large-sized farms, there are complex watering systems and watering operations which may often not be working as efficiently as they expected.
+In large-sized farms, there are complex watering systems and watering operations that may often not be working as efficiently as they expected.

-- Water control gates and valves openings are manually operated, creating labor, vehicle, and power costs alongside over or underwater application rates, limiting productivity.
+- Water control gates and valve openings are manually operated, creating labor, vehicle, and power costs alongside over or underwater application rates, limiting productivity.

 - Plants are monitored in person to determine the optimal time to irrigate.

 - M2M connectivity has always been an issue for regional and rural areas.